zijianhuang/nmce/README.md

 # NMCE Projects

 The projects are to deliver a set of reusable Angular codes and Angular Material Component Extensions, targeting complex business applications with rich data structures and complex workflows.

 ## Projects
-* Func: Common functions used in business applications and the components and services in this NMCE project.
+* nmce-func: Common functions used in business applications and the components and services in this NMCE project.
-* Nmce
+* nmce: A few sets of components and services based on [Angular Material Components](https://material.angular.io/components/categories).
-* Nmce-html-editor: Based on @kolkov/angular-editor, present a HTML editor in a dialog.
+* nmce-html-editor: A few dialog services based on [@kolkov/angular-editor](https://github.com/kolkov/angular-editor), present a HTML editor in a dialog.
-* Nmce-json-diff: based on
+* Nmce-json-diff: A simple dialog service based on [jsondiffpatch](https://github.com/benjamine/jsondiffpatch).
+* nmce-pipes: Common simple Angular pipes used in business applications.
+* nmce-directives: Common simple Angular directives used in business applications.
+* demoapp: A demo application demostrating features of all above.

+## Design Approaches

+* The UI design is optimized for desktop PC and tablet devices.
+* Components are based on [Angular Material Components](https://material.angular.io/components/categories).
+* Layout design is based on [Angular flex-layout](https://github.com/angular/flex-layout).
+* Minimum CSS crafting is used.

 ## Development server

 Run `ng serve demoapp` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files in demoapp.

 ## Code scaffolding